Assistant Professor of Theatre Studies and Directing

 Head of Theatre Studies

-Dr. Ann Folino White, Assistant Professor of Acting, received her B.A. in Theatre from Michigan State University, M.A. in Theatre from Northwestern University, and Ph.D. in Interdisciplinary Theatre and Drama along with a Gender Studies Certificate from Northwestern University.
+Dr. Ann Folino White is a scholar and theatre artist.
+She received her B.A. in Theatre from Michigan State University, M.A. in Theatre from Northwestern University, and Ph.D. in Interdisciplinary Theatre and Drama along with a Gender Studies Certificate from Northwestern University.